Introduction

 -

-,rss =,co mm= will display virtual and real memory usage along with the command for that process - Linux: - The command ps -e -o vsz,rss,cmd will display virtual and real memory usage along with the command for that process
+- Linux: - The command ps -e -o vsz,rss,cmd will display virtual and real memory usage along with the command for that process

 - Windows - Run Task Manager then select View -> Select Columns -> Memory (Private Working Set)